Forest Products laboratory

 She currently co-directs a major USDA grant on dairy sustainability, leads a five year project with US Government on food security, food systems and national security interests, and heads a global research alliance supported by the Skoll Global Threats Fund aimed at catalyzing decision-relevant science and engineering to better characterize and manage systemic risk at the land/water/energy/human security nexus.
 She collaborates with the insurance/re-insurance and the humanitarian sectors on unmodelled peril and systems risk in food systems.

-Dr. Jahn received the BA with distinction in biology from Swarthmore College, holds graduate degrees from MIT and Cornell University and was assistant, associate and full professor of Plant Breeding and Plant Biology at Cornell University from 1991-2008.
+Dr. Jahn received the BA with Distinction in Biology from Swarthmore College, holds graduate degrees from MIT and Cornell University, and was assistant, associate and full professor of Plant Breeding and Plant Biology at Cornell University from 1991-2008.
 She holds Honorary Doctor of Science degrees from Swarthmore College and Anglia Ruskin University in the UK and is a Fellow of the AAAS and the Wisconsin Academy of Arts, Sciences and Letters.